perrin4869/react-stay-scrolled/README.md

 Type: function, fires when the element scrolls down, useful to remove the new message notification

-## Higher order component

-### scrolled

-Injects `stayScrolled` and `scrollBottom` to the props of a child element of `StayScrolled`

-## Methods
+## Controllers

+Two methods used for controlling scroll behavior.
+Can be accessed by children by injecting into props with `scrolled` higher order component, or via context.
+Can be accessed by parents by passing `provideControllers` prop to `StayScrolled`.

 ### stayScrolled(notify = true)

 Scrolls down the element if it was already scrolled down - useful for when a user is reading previous messages, and you don't want to interrupt

-Can be accessed by injecting into props with `scrolled` higher order component, called directly from a `StayScrolled` instance, or via context

 #### notify